emnlp2026anonymous/BDRL/README.md

 dict[str, float]
 ```

 where each key is a SMILES string and each value is a normalized score.
-Higher scores should be better because `rl_finetuning.py` uses Boltz scores to replace or update molecule scores.

 Reference: